annefried/annefried.github.io/_pages/publications.md

 2025
 ----

+Hanna Schmück, Michael Reder, Katrin Paula, and Annemarie Friedrich. <strong>A Case Study on Annotating and Analysing Situation Entity Types in Reddit Discussions on Democracy</strong>.
+Accepted to CMC Corpora.
+September 2025.
+Bayreuth, Germany. <i>(to appear)</i>

+Christian Jaumann, Annemarie Friedrich, and Rainer Lienhart. <strong>Coling-UniA at SciVQA 2025: Few-Shot Example Retrieval and Confidence-Informed Ensembling for Multimodal Large Language Models</strong>.
+Accepted to the Fifth Workshop on Scholarly Document Processing (SDProc), co-located with ACL 2025.
+Vienna, Austria. <i>(to appear)</i><br/>

-Wei Zhou, Mohsen Mesgar, Heike Adel, Annemarie Friedrich. <strong>RITT: A Retrieval-Assisted Framework with Image and Text Table Representations for Table Question Answering</strong>.
+Wei Zhou, Mohsen Mesgar, Heike Adel, and Annemarie Friedrich. <strong>RITT: A Retrieval-Assisted Framework with Image and Text Table Representations for Table Question Answering</strong>.
 Accepted to The 4th Table Representation Learning Workshop, co-located with ACL 2025.
-Vienna, Austria.<br/>
+Vienna, Austria. <i>(to appear)</i><br/>

-Valentin Knappich, Annemarie Friedrich, Anna Hätty and Simon Razniewski. <strong>PEDANTIC: A Dataset for the Automatic Examination of Definiteness in Patent Claims</strong>.
-Accepted to 6th Workshop on Patent Text Mining and Semantic Technologies (PatentSemTech 2025), co-located with SIGIR, Padua, Italy.<br/>
+Valentin Knappich, Annemarie Friedrich, Anna Hätty and Simon Razniewski. <a href="https://arxiv.org/abs/2505.21342">PEDANTIC: A Dataset for the Automatic Examination of Definiteness in Patent Claims</a>.
+Accepted to 6th Workshop on Patent Text Mining and Semantic Technologies (PatentSemTech 2025), co-located with SIGIR, Padua, Italy. <i>(to appear)</i><br/>

-Christian Jaumann, Andreas Wiedholz, Annemarie Friedrich. <strong>
-LGAR: Zero-Shot LLM-Guided Neural Ranking for Abstract Screening in Systematic Literature Reviews</strong>.
+Christian Jaumann, Andreas Wiedholz, Annemarie Friedrich. <a href="https://arxiv.org/abs/2505.24757">	LGAR: Zero-Shot LLM-Guided Neural Ranking for Abstract Screening in Systematic Literature Reviews</a>.
 Accepted to ACL Findings 2025.
-Vienna, Austria.<br/>
+Vienna, Austria. <i>(to appear)</i><br/>

 Bolei Ma, Yuting Li, Wei Zhou, Ziwei Gong, Yang Janet Liu, Katja Jasinskaja, Annemarie Friedrich, Julia Hirschberg, Frauke Kreuter, Barbara Plank. <strong>Pragmatics in the Era of Large Language Models: A Survey on Datasets, Evaluation, Opportunities and Challenges</strong>.
 Accepted to ACL 2025.
-Vienna, Austria.<br/>
+Vienna, Austria. <i>(to appear)</i><br/>

 Wei Zhou, Mohsen Mesgar, Heike Adel, Annemarie Friedrich. <strong>Texts or Images?
 A Fine-grained Analysis on the Effectiveness of Input Representations and Models for Table Question Answering</strong>.
 Accepted to ACL Findings 2025.
-Vienna, Austria.<br/>
+Vienna, Austria. <i>(to appear)</i> <br/>

 Valentin Knappich, Simon Razniewski, Anna Hätty, and Annemarie Friedrich. <a href="https://arxiv.org/abs/2410.07009v2">Pap2Pat: Benchmarking Outline-Guided Long-Text Patent Generation with Patent-Paper Pairs.</a> Accepted to ACL Findings 2025.
-Vienna, Austria.<br/>
+Vienna, Austria. <i>(to appear)</i><br/>

 Wei Zhou, Mohsen Mesgar, Heike Adel, and Annemarie Friedrich. <a href="https://arxiv.org/abs/2412.20145">Efficient Multi-Agent Collaboration with Tool Use \\for Online Planning in Complex Table Question Answering</a>.
 Accepted to Findings of the Association for Computational Linguistics: NAACL 2025. <i>(to appear)</i>